curtishoughton/Penetration-Testing-Cheat-Sheet/iOS/iOS-SSH-Setup.md

 The `-R 8080:127.0.0.1:8080` part of the SSH command remote port forwards 8080 onto the iOS device.

-*In simple terms, I want to put my local port 8080 on Linux onto the iPhone as port 8080*
+*In simple terms, I want to put my local port 8080 from Linux onto the iPhone/iOS device as port 8080*

+## Interacting with SSH

+Now you could use the second terminal to run commands on the iOS device, however, if you want to just have an SSH terminal and do NOT want to port forward 8080.
+Then just run the command `ssh root@127.0.0.1 -p 2222`.
+This will just create a standard SSH connection to the device as the "root" user and allow you to run system commands as normal.

 ## Configuring the device to forward traffic to interception proxy